Skip to navigation Skip to content

 • the customer changes address but the new claim is for the same person with the same medical equipment/requirements, or

-• a new carer claims, with no other changes to medical requirements
+• a new carer is claiming and there are no other changes to medical requirements

 Claims from carers